 Due to adverse playing conditions arising from any of the circumstances described in Bye-laws 12.1 or 12.4-12.8, the Umpires may decide to abandon a match.
 Should the match be abandoned during the first half, the full match will be rescheduled to another time by Committee and NO score shall be carried forward to the rescheduled match.
 Red and/or Yellow cards issued will however be counted against the player’s disciplinary record.
 Should the match be abandoned after the completion of the first half, the score at the time will be counted as the final score with no rescheduling of the match.

 If a Knock-out Tournament match is abandoned after the completion of the first half with the score at tie, the Match Card shall be completed noting that the match was abandoned and the time remaining.
 The Committee will re-arrange the playing of the abandoned match at the earliest opportunity.
 The rescheduled match will only play for the remaining time of the respective abandoned match with the match re-starting from the centre of the pitch after a toss of coin.
-No player movement is allowed for the rescheduled match (for the avoidance of doubt, all registered players of both teams can play for the rescheduled match regardless of whether they have play the respective abandoned match).
+No player movement is allowed for the rescheduled match (for the avoidance of doubt, all registered players of both teams can play for the rescheduled match regardless of whether they have played the respective abandoned match).

 CAPTAINS’ RESPONSIBILITIES

-Each Team Captain has authority only over her own listed team players; she umpire teamhas no right to question or challenge any decisions made by the Umpires.
+Each Team Captain has authority over her own listed team players and bench and she will act as the primary point of communication between her players and the Umpires.
+The Team Captain is permitted to seek clarification on umpiring decisions on behalf of her team.
 Should a match Umpire call upon a Team Captain to give instructions to her team, the Team Captain shall do so immediately.

-In the event that no Umpires are present at the scheduled time for commencement of a match, both Team Captains shall act as umpires or may designate qualified individuals to act as umpires.
+If no Umpires are present at the scheduled time for commencement of a match, both Team Captains shall act as umpires or may designate qualified individuals to act as umpires.
 Each Team Captain shall, therefore, have a whistle in her possession at each HockeyHK match.
-In the event that only one qualified Umpire is present at the scheduled commencement of a match, it is the responsibility of the two Team Captains and the Umpire to reach a mutually acceptable agreement as to the provision of the second qualified Umpire.
+If only one qualified Umpire is present at the scheduled commencement of a match, it is the responsibility of the two Team Captains and the Umpire to reach a mutually acceptable agreement as to the provision of the second qualified Umpire.

 If this agreement is not forthcoming, each team shall provide one non-playing qualified umpire for one half of the match.
-In case either team or both teams cannot provide a non-playing qualified umpire, the Team Captains have to either umpire for their respective teams or appoint one of their players who is qualified to umpire for the subject match.
-Notwithstanding the above, in the event that a team has only eight (8) players registered for that match and an Umpire is not present at the scheduled time, both Team Captains shall make every reasonable effort to find a qualified umpire to umpire their game.
+In case either team or both teams cannot provide a non-playing qualified umpire, the Team Captains must either umpire for their respective teams or appoint one of their players who is qualified to umpire for the subject match.
+Notwithstanding the above, if a team has only eight (8) players registered for that match and an Umpire is not present at the scheduled time, both Team Captains shall make every reasonable effort to find a qualified umpire to umpire their game.

 If this is not possible, either (a) the present Umpire and both Team Captains expressly agree that the match will proceed with only one Umpire and this shall be noted in the Match Card in the comments section by the Umpire and both Team Captains or (b) the Team Captains shall promptly inform the HockeyHKWS who will reschedule such match as soon as possible at such date as notified to the Convenors of both teams.
 In no circumstance shall a team be compelled to play with less than eight (8) players and thus trigger a walkover as contemplated by Bye-laws 11.4 & 11.5 due to the failure of an Umpire to arrive.